wanchain/wanchain_docs/source/wan-account.rst

 Click  *File -> Backup -> Application Data*

-You will see files under **WanWalletGui** as defaulted.
-Please select them all and make copy to a safety place where you can trust.
+You will see files under **WanWalletGui** as default.
+Please select them all and copy them to a safet place where you can trust.

 The Accounts & Application Data stores all your public transaction records, private transaction records and OTA balance.
-If you delete these files , you will not lose your assets but you will not be able to see your assets at your current wallet at meantime unless you back them up in advance .
-However, you can always call it back via "Import Account" which we have demonstrated to you in above content.
+If you delete these files , you will not lose your assets but you will not be able to see your assets at your current wallet unless you back them up in advance .
+However, you can always call it back via "Import Account," which we have demonstrated to you in above content.